EchoStatements/echostatements.github.io/_posts/2025-07-09-Faster-Siamese-Network-Training-And-Inference.md

 ## Optimisation 1: Reducing Subnetwork Calls

 The first trick for speeding up Siamese neural networks is applicable for both training and inference, and can be summarised succinctly as:
-_batch your inputs together rather than calling the model twice._
+_concatenate your inputs and feed them to subnetwork together rather than calling the model twice._

 A typical Siamese network implemented in PyTorch might follow a template such as this:[^imp_note]